My Marshall DSL40CR Amplifier Review

 The reverb on the Marshall DSL 40 CR amplifier is digital but it sounds great.
 I almost feel like to reverb on this amplifier doesn’t go far up enough.
 The way I like to run it is to have the classic all the way up and the ultra three-quarters of the way up.
 That might sound kind of crazy but it actually sounds great.
 It’s the equivalent of having a Fender Hot Rod Deluxe amplifier reverb on about three on the dial.

-There’s also a two button Footswitch included.
+There’s also a two-button Footswitch included.
 Once you pick the two channels on the amplifier you want to use the left side button switches between those two.
 The right button in gauges or disengages the FX loop.
-Being able to run a delay in the fracture loop is one of my favourite things about this amplifier.
+Being able to run a delay in the fracture loop is one of my favorite things about this amplifier.
 I also noticed that running a delay pedal in the effects loop maybe and slightly darker which is a great thing when soloing.
 I find the Marshall DSL to be a very bright amplifier inherently.
 Running the delay in the effects loop just kind of soothes it out a little bit.

-The stock speaker in the Marshall DSL40CR amplifier is a Celestion V-Type Speaker.
+The stock speaker in the Marshall DSL40CR amplifier is a Celestion V-Type speaker.
 These are really solid speakers no doubt about it.
 I’ve now tried three different speakers in this amplifier and the V-Type is overall a good choice.
 Once you get the amplifier up louder it doesn’t seem quite as spiky in the top and as it would be normally.
 Inherently turning a valve/tube amplifier up is the best way to gauge the top end.
 Things change at louder volumes that most home players won’t know about.

 What speakers have I tried in this amp?

 - Eminence Tonker: This particular speaker sounded really good but it made the amplifier way to heavy and also way too loud.
 After carrying the Marshall DSL amplifier with this particular speaker up some steps I knew it wouldn’t last long.
 That said if you do want the amplifier to be louder the Eminence Tonker speaker is a great option.
-This particular speaker will also give the amplifier more clean headroom.
+This particular speaker will also give the amplifier even more clean headroom.
 I did find this speaker to be a tad too-bright as well.

 - Eminence Texas Heat: The Texas heat is the current speaker I have in this amplifier.
 There were two reasons I ended up choosing this one and it’s staying in the amp.
 The first reason is it’s a lot lighter than the Eminence Tonker speaker.
 The second reason is it shaves off the top end and gives me a smoother tone.
 I really like this for my particular sound.